rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 It continues to seem successful in that students keep taking it and students not enrolled still sit in on the course.

-Why this work?
+Why am I writing all of it down?
 Since I am more used to teaching in what our department calls "workshop-style" classes and which many people might think of as a "flipped classroom" (students read stuff in advance and do work during class), I thought it would be useful to turn some of my "lectures" into readings, which should allow a somewhat different in-class approach.
 This work, as I am referring to it, is my attempt to create the appropriate readings to prepare students for in-class work.
+I expect that I'll still expect them to do out-of-class programming exercises; we'll probably end up using in-class time to discuss their answers to those exercises.

+I'm also writing this stuff down for another reason, one of the reasons that I think the course is successful.
+My colleague, Jerod Weinman, tells me that all of the courses he ended up taking with one of us undergraduate instructors were effectively "storytime with Frank".
+In many ways, this course is "storytime with SamR".
+That is, I inject a lot of side notes from my experiences teaching and programming, and those side notes help provide additional context to why we approach things in the way we do.
+I hope my readers find those side stories and notes as useful as my students do, and I hope my students continue to find them useful in this different form.

 Does the world really need another book on thinking in C and Unix?
 Probably not.
 Eric S. Raymond's [_The Art of Unix